Tim-Quattrochi/Upfront-Local-Insights/README.md

 # Upfront-Local-Insights

-This project is deployed on an AWS EC2 instance and can be accessed by it's Public IPv4 address: http://54.90.137.205/
+This project is deployed on an AWS EC2 instance and can be accessed by it's Public IPv4 address: http://54.90.137.205/ and also deployed on  [Vercel].

 ---